-There are, primarily, three age classes (2-4 years) of the Albacore harvested by the Canadian fleet.
-Harvesters collected fork length data in years of 2009-2020.
-Age compositions of harvested Albacore tuna were estimated, using a Bayesian mixture model on the measured length data.
-The study showed that Canadian catch was mostly composed of Ages 3 and 4 albacore in 2009-2013, and the proportion of Age 2 albacore started to increase since about 2012.
-The proportion of Age 2 albacore in the Canadian catch appeared to be higher than 90% in recent years.
+There are, primarily, three age classes (2-4 years) of albacore harvested by the Canadian fleet.
+Harvesters collected fork length data in years of 2009-2023.
+Age compositions of harvested albacore tuna were estimated, using a Bayesian mixture model on the measured length data.
+The study showed that Canadian catch was mostly composed of ages 3 and 4 albacore in 2009-2013, and the proportion of age 2 albacore started to increase since about 2012.
+The proportion of age 2 albacore in the Canadian catch appears to be higher than 90% in recent years.